mmilch01/pymipl/xnat_workflow/demo_workflow.md

-# XNAT AI workflow demo -- full tutorial
+# XNAT AI workflow demo -- building the Docker image

 This tutorial illustrates the workflow to run lung mask segmentation on structural CT scans in an XNAT project.
 It is based on https://github.com/JoHof/lungmask codebase.